hamed-rezaee/flutter_component_architecture_poc/README.md

 **Abstraction Level**: Design patterns operate at a lower level of abstraction than architecture.
 They focus on recurring design problems and offer guidelines for structuring code within components.

+**Goals**: Design patterns contribute to modular code, enhanced reusability, and improved code maintainability.
+They aim to simplify complex design decisions, foster code consistency, and encourage collaboration among developers working on different parts of the system.

 ## Key Goals of Effective Software Architecture

 Crafting a successful software architecture involves aiming for specific objectives that collectively contribute to the creation of a reliable, adaptable, and user-centric system.
 The following are the core goals that guide the development of effective software architecture: